 The rivalry between Sparta and Athens eventually culminated in the Peloponnesian War (431-404 BCE).
-This war had a certain spiritualideological character: the Athenians saw Sparta as a state of brutality, oppression of the individual and uncompromising stiffness; while, for the Spartans, Athens was a hotbed of decadence and effeminacy that threatened to contaminate all Hellas.
+This war had a certain spiritual-ideological character: the Athenians saw Sparta as a state of brutality, oppression of the individual and uncompromising stiffness; while, for the Spartans, Athens was a hotbed of decadence and effeminacy that threatened to contaminate all Hellas.
 In 415 BCE, Spartan emissaries came to the sanctuary of Delphi.
 The oracle gave them a grim omen: soon the Spartans would see the walls of their worst enemy reduced to rubble, but they themselves would soon succumb to a bitter defeat.
 This was perhaps the first warning about the coming decline of Sparta.

 Lysander, head of the Spartan fleet, effectively defeated the Athenian Alcibiades in 404 BCE, and awarded the victory to his homeland.
 After long and painful years of siege, hardships, and battles against Athens, when finally Sparta triumphed Lysander simply wrote in his memoirs, in another sign of brevity: "Athens has fallen."
-Lysander was a mothax (bastard or mestizo), for his father was a Spartan and his mother a helot.
-However, during his childhood, he was accepted for some reason in the brutal training system of the Agoge.
+Lysander was a mothax (mixed race or mestizo), for his father was a Spartan and his mother a helot.
+During his childhood he was accepted for some reason in the brutal training system of the Agoge.
 Lysander was, however, a soldier turned politician and conspirator, and stroked ideas about a new revolution in Spartan laws.
 The mere fact that an individual like Lysander had reached such a high position implied that something was starting to smell rotten in Sparta.
+The racial miscegenation and the fratricidal war with Athens had greatly weakened many Greek city-states, so that they fell prey to the Indo-European new star: the Macedonians of Philip II (382-336 BCE), a Greek village that had remained on the periphery of Greece living in semi-barbarian state, retaining the hardness of its origins and purity of blood.
+By the end of the fourth century BCE Sparta was surrounded by defensive walls, breaking her tradition and revealing the world that had lost confidence in herself.
+In 230 BCE only 700 Spartans were left: divided, confused and aimless.
+The differentiation of castes and racial barriers had collapsed.
+The plots of land were in the hands of women who managed them greedily, and of helots who owned their own land.
+Plutarch wrote: "Thus there were left of the old Spartan families not more than seven hundred..."
+In 146 BCE Sparta was conquered by the Roman legions.
+Under Roman rule, some Spartan customs survived, but stripped from their essence.